Did you move recently? You could get a tax deduction for moving expenses.

-Accounting for your movements
+Accounting for your moving costs

 IRS-approved deductions include the costs to move household goods and personal property, limited storage and insurance fees, and utility connection or disconnection charges.

-Uncle Sam even lets you write off the travel arrangements you make to get your household pets to your new home.
+You can also write off the travel arrangements you make to get your household pets to your new home.